Jewish exodus from the Muslim world: Morocco

+Cadima

+Through the early 1950s, Zionist organizations encouraged immigration, particularly in the poorer south of the country, seeing Moroccan Jews as valuable contributors to the Jewish State:

 Incidents of anti-Jewish violence continued through the 1950s, although French officials later stated that Moroccan Jews "had suffered comparatively fewer troubles than the wider European population" during the struggle for independence.
-In August 1953, riots broke out in the city of Oujda and resulted in the death of 4 Jews including an 11-year-old girl.
-In the same month French security forces prevented a mob from breaking into the Jewish Mellah of Rabat.
+In August 1953, riots broke out in the city of Oujda and resulted in the death of four Jews, including an 11-year-old girl.
+In the same month, French security forces prevented a mob from breaking into the Jewish mellah of Rabat.
 In 1954, a nationalist event in the town of Petitjean (known today as Sidi Kacem) turned into an anti-Jewish riot and resulted in the death of 6 Jewish merchants from Marrakesh.
 However, according to Francis Lacoste, French Resident-General in Morocco, "the ethnicity of the Petitjean victims was coincidental, terrorism rarely targeted Jews, and fears about their future were unwarranted."

-In 1955, a mob broke into the Jewish Mellah in Mazagan (known today as El Jadida) and caused its 1700 Jewish residents to flee to the European quarters of the city.
+In 1955, a mob broke into the Jewish mellah in Mazagan (known today as El Jadida) and caused its 1,700 Jewish residents to flee to the European quarters of the city.
 The houses of some 200 Jews were too badly damaged during the riots for them to return.
 In 1954, Mossad had established an undercover base in Morocco, sending agents and emissaries within a year to appraise the situation and organize continuous emigration.
 The operations were composed of five branches: self-defense, information and intelligence, illegal immigration, establishing contact, and public relations.
 Mossad chief Isser Harel visited the country in 1959 and 1960, reorganized the operations, and created a clandestine militia named the "Misgeret" ("framework").